Ryzee119/usb64/USAGE.md

 * **USB64 INFO2** is currently a placeholder.

 ## Dual Stick Mode
-* Dual stick mode exploits a feature present and Perfect Dark and GoldenEye 007 to use two controllers at once for true dual analog stick input.
+* Dual stick mode exploits a feature present in Perfect Dark and GoldenEye 007 to use two controllers at once for true dual analog stick input.
 * To use, the usb64 must be connected to controller port one and two as a minimum.
 It works by simulating two controllers with one and injecting the 2nd analog stick into port two.
-If a 2nd controller is connected to the usb64 when using this mode, it will get pushed to slot 3.
+If a 2nd controller is connected to the usb64 when using this mode, it will get pushed to slot three.
-* To enable press `START+B`.
+* To enable press `BACK+B`.
 * Set the game controller input for dual stick mode.
 It has been designed to work best with `Layout 2.4`. <p align="center"><img src="./images/dual_goldeneye.png" alt="dual_goldeneye" width="35%"/>  <img src="./images/dual_perfectdark.png" alt="dual_perfectdark" width="35%"/></p>

 ## N64 Mouse